 How can I prevent my dog from getting an abscessed tooth?

 Remember the two reasons dogs get tooth abscesses—fractured teeth and periodontal disease?
 Well, one of the best ways to prevent tooth root abscesses is to make sure your dog isn’t chewing on items that could break his or her teeth.
-Be careful with hard materials like bones, antlers, or hard plastic toys, especially if your pup is a rough chewer.
+Avoid hard materials like bones, antlers, or hard plastic toys.
 Try to find safe chew toys for your dog.
 Also, ask your veterinarian for advice if your dog is anxious when crated and chews on the metal bars of his or her crate.

 Preventing periodontal disease in your dog is also critical for preventing tooth root abscesses.
 Brushing your dog’s teeth daily is the best way to prevent periodontal disease.
 But you can also talk to your vet about feeding a dental diet or using other dental care products approved by the Veterinary Oral Health Council.